aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-1/_index.md

 {{% /alert %}}

 ### **Added Cell.GetTable & ListObject.PutCellValue Methods**
-The methods Cell.GetTable & ListObject.PutCellValue have been added with Aspose.Cells for .NET 8.3.1 in order to facilitate the users to access the ListObject from a cell and add values inside it using the row and column offsets.
-The following sample code loads the source spreadsheet, and adds values inside the table.
+The methods **Cell.GetTable** and **ListObject.PutCellValue** have been added with Aspose.Cells for .NET 8.3.1 in order to facilitate users in accessing the **ListObject** from a cell and adding values inside it using row and column offsets.
+The following sample code loads the source spreadsheet and adds values inside the table.

 **C#**